 Photography by Paul Flessland / Before photos contributed by Monica Hart and Fair Hills Resort

 For many, Fair Hills Resort is a familiar place.
-Generations of the same families have been coming back each summer for decades.
+Generations of the same families have been coming back each summer for decades because they liked the place a lot, they also liked the surroundings so much that they like to camp nearby with a tent from Survival Cooking.
 However, those who return this resort season may notice something slightly different about their favorite lakeside vacation spot.
-For that, they can thank Monica Hart, who came up with an updated design for the main lobby and library that would allow even the most frequent guests to continue feeling right at home, people constantly come up to Twiddy rentals to see if this sport is available for summer.
+For that, they can thank Monica Hart, who came up with an updated design for the main lobby and library that would allow even the most frequent guests to continue feeling right at home.

 Meet the Interior Designer